charming-art/charming/README.md

 <a href="https://observablehq.com/d/9e951c5e9d721ef5"><img alt="example-white-noise-code" src="./img/example-white-noise-code.png" height="430px" style="margin-right:1em"/></a><img alt="example-white-noise" src="./img/example-white-noise.gif" height="430px"/>

-Charming also put strong emphasis on **lightweight**: the core bundle is just 23kb minified. ([Smaller libraries have smaller carbon footprint!](https://observablehq.com/@mrchrisadams/carbon-footprint-of-sending-data-around)) With that in mind, Charming is designed to be flexible and incrementally adoptable.
-It is also means that Charming is **beginner friendly**, because you don't have to start by diving to complex concepts: think of it as a collection of syntactic sugars for [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
+Charming also put strong emphasis on **lightweight**: the [core bundle](https://cdn.jsdelivr.net/npm/@charming-art/charming/dist/cm.core.umd.min.js) is just 23kb minified. ([Smaller libraries have smaller carbon footprint!](https://observablehq.com/@mrchrisadams/carbon-footprint-of-sending-data-around)) With that in mind, Charming is designed to be flexible, incrementally adoptable and support fully [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking).
+It is also means that Charming is **beginner friendly**, because you don't have to start by diving into complex concepts: think of it as a collection of syntactic sugars for [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).

 Our hope with Charming is that you spend less time wrangling the machinery of programming and more time "using computing to tell stories".
 Or put more simply: **with Charming, you'll express more, more easily.** If you are new to Charming, we highly recommend first reading this article to introduce Charming's [inspiration](#why-is-charming) and core concepts: